CrestFallenTurtle/EverydayAoC/libs/README.md

     * self
     * arguments:list[str]
     * var_namespace:dict[str, any]
+    * method_namespace:dict[str, any]
+    * lib_namespace:dict[str, any]

 If these aren't present, or if there is more arguments, then the main importer will fail to import your class

 So, to give a shitty explanation on things here,

-    * `arguments` will contain every argument passed to your method
+    * arguments will contain every argument passed to your method
-    * `var_namespace` is a namespace where every variable definied will be contained
+    * var_namespace is a namespace were every variable definied will be contained
+    * method_namespace is a namespace were every method definied will be contained
+    * lib_namespace is a namespace were every library definied will be contained

 #### Example class
 Here is an example class that you can easily build ontop off